amz0004/RecipeAndRatingsProject/README.md

   height="600"
   frameborder="0"
 ></iframe>
 The observed statistic of **0.00497** is marked by the red vertical line on the graph.
 The p-value for this test is **0.0100**, which is below the significance level of 0.05.
-Therefore, we reject the null hypothesis and conclude that the missingness of the 'rating' column is likely dependent on the proportion of saturated fat (`'prop_sat_fat'`).
+Therefore, we have sufficient evidence to reject the null hypothesis.

 #### Minutes and Rating